 Having “retired” from both water polo and rugby, Graham joined Luton as a Master in 1995.
 He keeps his interest in swimming because he loves “the competition, the training and the friendships made”.

-As of the end of 2015 Graham held nine Eastern Region and twenty one Bedfordshire Masters records.
-He also finished in 33rd place in the 2015 British Swimming Masters Decathlon, having been encouraged to go the extra distance and compete over 200 metres in events other than his preferred Backstroke and Butterfly.
+As of 1st November 2017 Graham held thirteen Eastern Region and thirty four Bedfordshire Masters records.
+He also finished in 29th place in the 2016 British Swimming Masters Decathlon, having been encouraged to go the extra distance and compete over 200 metres in events other than his preferred Backstroke and Butterfly.

 Although supposedly somewhat reticent at the prospect of entering relay events, Graham is still very much a team player.
 “What happens on tour, stays on tour”.
 Just don’t expect such a totally friendly reaction if you ever ask him who holds “his” Luton Borough Championships backstroke trophy!